your base for reconnecting with nature.

-Revelstoke is home to a mecca of challenging hiking trails, but sometimes you just want to take it easy.
+Revelstoke is a mecca for challenging hiking trails, but sometimes you just want to take it easy.
 Luckily, there’s no shortage of easily accessible－and easy to complete－trails.
 Many of them a short walking or driving distance from Revelstoke’s downtown core.
 If you’re on the search for an easy hike there really are too many options to list in a single blog post.
-Here are five easy hikes in Revelstoke to get you started:
+Here are five easy hikes in Revelstoke to get you started.

 A leisurely hike along this network of trails located in a natural riparian zone will lead you through woodlands and meadows along the Illecillewaet River.
 This area is well-known and loved by bird watchers, so if that’s your thing make sure to bring along a set of binoculars and a camera.

 Getting there: The easiest way to access this network of trails is from the ball diamonds just past the Revelstoke Community Centre.
 You can also access the trails from the Fourth Street Bridge (heading east on Fourth Street you’ll see a dirt parking lot located on the left hand side just before the bridge).

 Time: Depends on how many trails you plan to explore.
 A hike along the Greenbelt Trails can take anywhere from 30 minutes to half a day or more.

 2. williamson lake trail